myww749/FileArchiveUtility/README.md

 brew list zlib <br>

 The last command will tell you where the includes and library files are, add them to the netbeans properties for linker and compiler then include <zlib.h>

+## gdb problems

+You must install gdb using brew (I think on windows it is not a problem) and set up a certificate to let gdb work, solution is here http://stackoverflow.com/questions/11504377/gdb-fails-with-unable-to-find-mach-task-port-for-process-id-error